tobiheim/tobiheim/README.md

 ### Cloud Solution Architect

-In the past years I focused mainly on Microsoft Teams (Voice and Pro-Code and Low-Code) which allowed me to gain knowledge and field experience in different scenarios.
+In the past years I focused mainly on Microsoft 365 Copilot which allowed me to gain knowledge and field experience in different scenarios.

 * 🌍  I'm based in Munich Germany
 * 🤝  I'm open to collaborating on interesting projects related to Microsoft 365 Copilot